1 Benefit of SEO: Tell your boss it’s a lot cheaper than other traditional forms of marketing like magazines and newspaper ads. Old school bosses love these tangible forms of marketing but the downside is they are really expensive and deliver poor rates of return. SEO works out to be so much cheaper

-A lot of bosses will tell their PA or their partners or someone from their marketing department to go out and get as many SEO quotes as they can and find out as much information as they can about SEO.
-They end up doing the ring around, speak with 3 or 4 SEO agencies and then nothing happens.
+A lot of bosses will tell their PA, their partners or someone from their marketing department to go out and get as many SEO quotes as they can and find out as much information as they can about SEO.
+They end up doing the ring around, speak with 3 or 4 SEO Sydney agencies and then nothing happens.
 Why?
-Because there are too many mixed messages and SEO can be quite hard to understand and convey even to astute marketing people.
+Because there are too many mixed messages and SEO can be quite hard to understand and convey even to astute and internet savvy marketing people.

 At SEO Sydney Experts we come across this issue all the time.
 The boss sends someone out on a SEO fact finding mission, I educate them on the process, they seem keen, but they are unable to convince their boss on the benefits of SEO and why they need (in some cases) to pay a hefty fee to rank their website on Google.